-There are few dog breeds as friendly and affectionate as the Golden Retriever.
-As a matter of fact, they’re one of the best family dogs available.
+There are few dog breeds as friendly and loving as the Golden Retriever.
+It’s why they’re one of the most popular family dogs in the world.
 Goldens are a great balance between obedience and playfulness.
-They’re always well mannered and get along great with kids.
+Plus, they’re always well-mannered and get along great with kids.

-4 Golden Retriever Colors
+All Golden Retriever Colors

 1. Cream Golden Retrievers

 For this reason, they’re sometimes referred to as “English Golden Retrievers” or “English Cream Golden Retrievers.”
-Unsurprisingly, the cream coat color is not officially recognized by the American Kennel Club.
-Consequently, they don’t accept these dogs in the show ring.
-But if you don’t plan to competitively show your dog, who really cares?
+And as you may have guessed, this cream coat color is not officially recognized by the AKC, as they were developed abroad.

+In other words, they might not accept cream Golden Retrievers in the show ring.
+But if you don’t plan to show your dog, who really cares?
 They have the same great personality as any other Golden Retriever.

 Are Cream Colored Golden Retrievers Rare?

-Differences With Cream Golden Retriever
+Differences in Cream Golden Retrievers

-Other than the color, there are some minor differences between cream colored Golden Retrievers and their other golden counterparts.
+Other than the obvious (color), there are some very minor differences between a cream colored Golden Retriever and their other golden counterparts.

 2. Red Golden Retrievers

-The red Golden Retrievers are strikingly beautiful with a lush coat in what seems like a mahogany red and highlights of amber hue.
-The coats can be a dark brown, reddish gold, hence the name.
-Sometimes, they can be confused with dark Golden Retrievers as well.
-And like the cream colored Golden, the red Golden is not recognized by the AKC and not permitted to be shown at shows.
+The Red Golden Retrievers are strikingly beautiful.
+They’ll always have a lush coat in what seems like a mahogany red with highlights of an amber hue.
+The coats can be a dark brown, reddish gold, hence the name “red.”

+To the unfamiliar, they can often be confused with dark Golden Retrievers as well.
+And similar to a cream colored Golden Retriever, the red variation is not recognized by the American Kennel Club and thus, not permitted to compete at shows.

 Origins of the Red Golden Retrievers

-A number of historians believe that breeders were able to achieve this color by crossbreeding the standard Golden Retriever with the Irish Setter, thus getting this magnificent color.
+A number of historians believe that breeders were able to achieve this color by crossbreeding standard Golden Retrievers with the Irish Setter, thus getting this magnificent mahogany color.

 Differences of the Red Golden Retriever

-Just like with the cream Goldens, these dogs tend to have shorter hair.
+Just like with the cream Golden Retrievers, these dogs tend to have shorter hair.
 Their hair can sometimes be straighter too – almost like a Labrador Retriever.

 3. Dark Golden Retriever

-In terms of temperament and personality, they’re not much different from any of the other Golden Retrievers on this list.
-It’s just that their coats are a darker color, which is perfectly fine.
-Many people think think this color is the most stunning of them all.
+In terms of temperament and personality, they’re not much different from any of the other Goldens on this list.
+And despite the dark color, you still get the lively energy, cheerful attitude and friendliness of these dogs.

 4. Light Golden Retriever

-The light color, like with the dark, also has the same temperament as any other Golden Retrievers.
+The light variation, like with the dark, also has the same temperament as any other Golden Retrievers.
 Colors don’t matter with these dogs, so expect to get a cheerful and loving Golden Retriever no matter what color.

-5. Standard Golden Retriever
+5. Classic “Golden” Golden Retriever

-Why Keep a Golden Retriever
+Picking a Golden Retriever

 There’s a reason why these dogs rank the 3rd most popular dog breeds in America.
 In fact, they have been top three for a very long time and there’s no reason to think they’ll slip anytime soon.

 It doesn’t really matter what color your Golden Retriever comes in because at the end of the day, you are getting a dog known for an excellent temperament.
-They’re dogs that are pet-friendly, children-friendly, highly intelligent (4th smartest dog breed!), playful and super affectionate.
+Most owners raise them because of their personalities, before appearance.

 Still, they aren’t anywhere close to an Australian Shepherd or German Shepherd in terms of exercise needs.